 This contribution presents a proposed modification to the semantics of the phase indication SEI message in response to ballot comment number 066 in m60678.
 It is proposed to remove the dependency on the VVC-specific syntax element ph_pic_parameter_set_id and replace it with dependency on the variables CroppedWidth and CroppedHeight.
 The variables CroppedWidth and CroppedHeight are not VVC-specific and are already used in other parts of the VSEI specification.

-Decision: Adopt JVET-AB0267
+Decision: Adopt JVET-AB0267.

 JVET-AB0269 AHG9: Status of SEI descriptions in JVET-Z2002 [S. McCarthy, F. Pu (Dolby)]